Emulator Issues #9923

 Added log and savegame, uploaded FIFOLOG and Savestate to MEGA because of size.

-#3 Updated by Stenzek almost 3 years ago
+#3 Updated by Stenzek over 3 years ago

 Could you please test the game with PR #4480: